neonevm/neon-evm.docs/docs/glossary.md

 A more complex token standard than ERC20, with multiple optional extensions, and is split across a number of contracts.
 Unlike ERC20, tokens of this standart are not interchangeable.
 Each token is different from others – it has different characteristics.

 ---
+### GWEI
+A denomination of the cryptocurrency ETH, which is used on the Ethereum network.
+Gwei is the most commonly used unit of ETH because *gas* prices are easily specified in gwei.
+For example, instead of saying that your gas costs *0.000 000 001* ETH, you can say your gas costs *1* gwei.

 ### Head block
 The head block is the last block written to the blockchain, stored in reversible blocks.